horseshoe7/SwiftUI-MVVM-C/README.md

 - Discussion: There are still some brittle aspects to this:

-    - I'd ideally like to hide the addition of .coordinatedView in the makeView methods, but to ideally provide the defaultExit to that modifier in a makeView method?
+    - I'd ideally like to hide the addition of .coordinatedView in the makeView methods, but to ideally provide the defaultExit to that modifier in a makeView method?  (use ViewPreferencesKeys?
+Pass it back up to the parent?)

     - currently the finish handler doesn't fire when a sheet is dismissed by the user (via a swipe down)